Midland Railway – Butterley: Overview

-Use
+Operation

-The Ambergate to Pye Bridge line, during its operation, was used to serve the collieries of Marehay, Hartshay, Pentrich, Swanwick and Britain Pit.
-The current Swanwick Junction station lies on the former site of Brand's Colliery.
+The Ambergate to Pye Bridge line was used to serve the collieries of Marehay, Hartshay, Pentrich, Swanwick and Britain Pit; the current Swanwick Junction station lies on the former site of Brand's Colliery.
 The line also provided rail access for the site of the Butterley Company.

 The railway is also home to the narrow gauge Golden Valley Light Railway, which opened in 1991.
-It partially lies on the trackbed of a former plateway built by the Butterley Company in 1813 to connect its iron works facilities in Butterley to nearby Codnor Park.
+It lies partially on the trackbed of a former plateway built by the Butterley Company in 1813 to connect its iron works facilities in Butterley to nearby Codnor Park.

 Closure and restoration

 The line was closed in 1968 and the process of restoring the line started in 1973.
-Much of the former track bed was razed in 1976, when the nearby section of the A38 was constructed between Ripley and Alfreton; the route of the A610 between the Ripley roundabout and Buckland Hollow lies mostly on the route of the former line.
+Much of the former trackbed was razed in 1976, when the nearby section of the A38 was constructed between Ripley and Alfreton; the route of the A610 between the Ripley roundabout and Buckland Hollow lies mostly on the route of the former line.
 The first preservation services started operating in 1981.

-Stations and attractions of the Midland Railway - Butterley
+Stations and attractions

 Hammersmith

 Hammersmith is the western terminus of the line; the station consists of two platforms and the secondary line is used as a run-around loop.
 A signal box is present at the eastern end of the station and the A38 is visible from the platform to the west.